cyberrie/Bootstrap-Portfolio/README.md

 - Navbar
 - Jumbotron
-- Bootstrap gird built using Bootstrap Cards
+- Bootstrap grid built using Bootstrap Cards

 I have customised styling of all Bootstrap components to recreate my original proftolio.
 This was a good exercise in terms of getting familiar with default component styles, selector precedence and the usage of CSS !important property.